NicolaNauwynck/StayOverview/doc/sandboxdata.md

 # Sandbox Examples
-The sandbox version of the Vessel Stay API does not contain production data but dummy data from the acceptation environment.
+The sandbox version of the Stay Overview API does not contain production data but dummy data from the acceptation environment.